ARVOS-APP/ArViewer_Android/README.md

 ArViewer_Android
 ================

-Arvos Android version.
+ARVOS ArViewer for Android with integration of 2d augments.

-An open source augmented reality viewer.
+ARVOS - An open source augmented reality viewer.